 In the corner of my bedroom ceiling there’s a fine silvery cobweb, covered in dust.
 It’s been there for months (I am not a thorough cleaner — and anyway I don’t mind spiders all that much).
 I stared at the cobweb as he spoke, running my tongue over my lips.
 My mouth was very dry and pins and needles had started to fizz in the tips of my toes.
 I felt very calm, but there was another emotion rising underneath the calmness and I wanted to keep it at bay.
 I sucked some air in through my nose and hoped very hard that the universe was paying attention.
 I tried to cultivate empathy.
 He was right.
 We were not going to fall in love.

-‘What a cunt,’ a few friends said later when I told them the story.
+‘What a cunt,’ friends said later, when I told them the story.
 ‘It’s like he did it deliberately.
 Who says that right after they’ve just had sex with someone?
 How come you always find men who are just absolute callous dickheads?’

-‘I know right,’ I said.
-‘I’ve gotta sort it out.
+‘I know,’ I said.
+‘I’ve got to sort it out.
 It’s like they get off on cruelty.
 And this one has even got daughters.
 I just think: what kind of emotional world do you want your children to live in?’

 ‘You know what?’
 I thought to myself.
 ‘You really need a dog.’

-‘But what are you gonna do,’ people keep asking me, ‘If you have a bloke over?’
+‘But what will you do,’ people keep asking me, ‘If you have a bloke over?’

 ‘You mean for, like, sex?’